MI2DataLab/xlungs-trustworthy-los-prediction/README.md

 ## Acknowledgements

-This work was financially supported by the NCBiR grant number `INFOSTRATEG-I/0022/2021-00`, and carried out with the support of the Laboratory of Bioinformatics and Computational Genomics and the High Performance Computing Center of the Faculty of Mathematics and Information Science, Warsaw University of Technology.
+This work was financially supported by the Polish National Center for Research and Development grant number `INFOSTRATEG-I/0022/2021-00`, and carried out with the support of the Laboratory of Bioinformatics and Computational Genomics and the High Performance Computing Center of the Faculty of Mathematics and Information Science, Warsaw University of Technology.